Handy Model of Organisational Culture

 What is the Handy Model of Organisational Culture?

-Based on two dimensions, Handy & Harrison followed various organisations and examined how power was distributed and the specific levels of cooperation.
+Based on two dimensions, Charles Handy and Roger Harrison followed various organisations and examined how power was distributed and the specific levels of cooperation.
 In a grid view, the power distribution from low to high is placed on the y-axis, and the level of cooperation from low to high is placed on the x-axis.
 The various combinations then result in four different organisational cultures.

 Role culture – Low degree of cooperation / Low power distribution